 This course will allow the student to take knowledge from previous networking courses and apply it in a hands-on environment.
-The Microsoft network operating system will be emphasized.
-The student will also receive exposure to advanced technologies, such as switch/router configuration.
-Other technologies may include: computer forensics, computer ethics and cryptography.
-Students will also prepare and take CIW Network Technology Associate Certification.
-Prerequisites: NET-142, NET-303, NET-314.
-Corequisites: NET-656.
+The Microsoft network operation system will be emphasized.
+The student will also receive exposures to other advanced technologies.
+These technologies may include: switch/router configuration, computer forensics, computer ethics and cryptography.
+Corequisites: NET-303, NET-656.